Standard position for surfaces in link complements in arbitrary 3-manifolds: Normal form, saddles, and meridians

 Suppose an arc $\gamma$ of $\bdy Z_k$ in an interior face of a chunk $C$ has an endpoint on a truncation edge and an endpoint on an adjacent interior edge, cutting off a disk $D$ with these two edges.
-Isotope $Z$ through a regular neighborhood of $D$, by sliding $\bdy Z$ along the adjacent truncation faces and past the interior edge, then sliding the rest of $Z$ through $D$ to follow.
-An example of the effect of this move on the harlequin tiling of the boundary is shown in \reffig{Condition4-BdryView}.
-This removes an intersection of $Z$ with an interior edge, giving~(b).
-We may have introduced arcs in truncation faces with both endpoints on the same truncation edge, as in \reffig{Condition4-BdryView}.
-Such edges can be eliminated as above, without affecting weight.
-Thus if the surface is not in meridianal form, we are done at this point.
+We may take $\gamma$ to be outermost with this property, so that the interior of $D$ is disjoint from $Z$.
+Isotope $Z$ through a regular neighborhood of $D$, by sliding (a neighborhood of an arc of) $\bdy Z$ along the adjacent truncation faces and past the interior edge, then sliding the rest of a neighborhood of $\gamma$ in $Z$ through a neighborhood of $D$ to follow.
+The effect of this move on the harlequin tiling of the boundary is shown in \reffig{Condition4-BdryView}.
+This removes an intersection of $Z$ with an interior edge, giving~(a).
+This will introduce an arc in a truncation face with both endpoints on the same truncation edge, as in \reffig{Condition4-BdryView}.
+Such an arc can be eliminated as above, reducing weight.
+Thus if the surface does not begin in meridianal form, we are done at this point.

-To complete the proof of~(c), we need to analyse the isotopy of $Z$ through $N(D)$ more carefully, ensuring that if $D$ is adjacent to a truncation face that $Z$ meets in meridianal form, then after the isotopy the result is still in meridianal form.
+To complete the proof of~(b), we need to analyse the isotopy of $Z$ through $N(D)$ more carefully, ensuring that if $D$ is adjacent to a truncation face that $Z$ meets in meridianal form, then after the isotopy the result is still in meridianal form.

 Suppose $Z$ is in meridianal form.
 We set up some notation.
-The arc of $\bdy Z_k$ that runs from the interior edge to the truncation edge must continue through the truncation face in meridianal form.
-That is, it cuts off a single vertex of the truncation face.
-Say it cuts off $D\subset \Pi^+$.
-Because the interior face containing $D$ is glued to another interior face on $\Pi^-$, there is another such arc bounding a disk $D'\subset \Pi^-$, and that arc extends to run through another truncation face in meridianal form.
+Assume that $D\subset \Pi^+$.
+The arc $\gamma$ of $\bdy Z_k$ that cuts off $D$ continues through the truncation face in meridianal form.
+Further, because the interior face containing $D$ is glued to another interior face on $\Pi^-$, there is another such arc cutting off a disk $D'\subset \Pi^-$, and that arc extends to run through another truncation face in meridianal form.
 Indeed, these two arcs in meridianal form together form a meridian boundary component of $\bdy Z$.
 Finally, on each of $\Pi^+$ and $\Pi^-$ there is another interior edge identified to the one meeting $D$ or $D'$.
 The surface $Z$ must also run through that interior edge.
 The setup must therefore appear as in \reffig{NormalMerid}.